DanDaika/To-Do-List-Testing/README.md

 Use npm to install Protractor globally with:
 ***npm install -g protractor***

 This will install two command line tools, protractor and webdriver-manager.
-Try running protractor --version to make sure it's working.
+Try running **protractor -version** to make sure it's working.
 The webdriver-manager is a helper tool to easily get an instance of a Selenium Server running.

+You will need to have [Java](https://java.com/en/download/manual.jsp) installed to run the standalone Selenium Server.
+Check this by running **java -version** from the command line.

+Setup

 Use it to download the necessary binaries with:
 ***webdriver-manager update***